Many people seem to believe something like the following:

 Of course, no grand bargain on the debt came about, deficits went down, the moment passed, and it became impractical to try to solve the long-term problem.
 It made sense for Republicans in 2016 to nominate a candidate who promised not to touch entitlements.

 This would fit with my general story of Republicans responding to circumstances.
-Viewed from a sufficient distance, it’s an instance of political markets operating efficiently.
+It’s an instance of political markets operating efficiently.
 The problem is, that efficiency required a hostile takeover of the Republican Party.

 It may be (I don’t know) that Marco Rubio could have stopped Trump by matching his promise not to cut entitlements.
 If so, there’s a reformoconish case to be made here: the mainstream of the Republican Party was too stuck in its 2010-12 political strategy, and that moved it away from the mainstream of voters.